Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Methods

 The DINOv2 ViT-L/14\cite{oquab2023dinov2} is further employed as another vision backbone to learn multi-scale visual tokens.
 Token embeddings generated by DINOv2 encoder is denoted as $ \left \{ {g_{v}^{i} } \right \} _{i=1}^m \in \mathbb{R} ^{H\times W\times C} $, where $m$ represents the scale number.
 Then the multi-scale feature is denoted as $G_v$.
 Similarly to the previous step, formulated as

 Then, the features extracted in the previous two steps are concatenated along the same channel dimension.
-Following that, a linear projection layer is used for dimension alignment with language tokens, and synthetical visual tokens are obtained and represented as $p_v\in \mathbb{R}^{1\times C}$.
+Following that, the alignment projection layer is used for dimension alignment with language tokens, namely, the aggregated visual features are projected into one-dimensional visual tokens.
+The visual tokens are represented as $p_v\in \mathbb{R}^{1\times C}$.
 The process can be expressed as

-During the visual feature extraction process, the vision backbones are frozen to refine coarse-scale semantic information and fine-scale detail visual information.
-For language modality, the instructions are embedded as language tokens and denoted as $p_l\in \mathbb{R}^{1\times C }$.
-By directly concatenating $p_v$ and $p_l$, a multi-modal input ${\mathcal X}$ is obtained.
-This process can be expressed as
+During the enhanced visual perception process, the vision backbones in the hybrid experts encoder keep frozen to refine coarse-scale semantic information and fine-scale detail visual information.